Permafrost/Tundra/README.md

 ### tundra.string:replace

-Replaces all occurrences of the given [regular expression pattern] in the given string, with the replacement string.
+Replaces either the first or all occurrences of the given [regular expression pattern] in the given string, with the replacement string.

 #### Inputs: